 With its cheap and extensive range of consumer goods, including fast fashion, Temu seems like the ultimate overnight success.
 But is it all too good to be true?
 Spoiler alert: probably, yes.

-But in a flash, Temu has grown into a real competitor for longer-standing giants in the space, like Amazon and Wish, for example.
-While it does sell fast fashion, it seems to pride itself on being a one-stop-shop marketplace for, quite literally, everything.
-You can buy batteries, skincare, paint brushes, solar garden lights, ear protectors —if you can name it, Temu’s got it.
+The Chinese-owned e-commerce platform has been called out for a lack of transparency around its business practices, indicating that maybe, behind all of those great-sounding deals, somebody, somewhere, is paying the real price of its cheap, fast, and convenient consumer goods.
+Despite the fact it’s now the most downloaded shopping app in the U.S., Temu hasn’t been around that long at all, launching only in 2022.
+But in a flash, Temu has grown into a real competitor for longer-standing giants in the space, like Amazon and Wish.
+While it does sell fast fashion, it seems to pride itself on being a one-stop shop marketplace for nearly everything.
+You can buy batteries, skincare, paint brushes, solar garden lights, ear protectors — if you can name it, Temu’s got it.

 According to the company, the idea is that it “connects consumers with millions of sellers, manufacturers, and brands around the world with the mission to empower them to live their best lives.”
 It also claims to value empowerment, social responsibility, inclusion and diversity, and integrity.